mit-satori/getting-started/tutorial-examples/nvprof-profiling/index.rst

    nvprof -s -o results.nvprof ./vector-add

 The resulting profile can be examined visually on a laptop/desktop with the NVIDIA Visual Profiler installed ( see - https://developer.nvidia.com/nvidia-visual-profiler ).
-The profile
+The profile file ``results.nvprof`` can be downloaded on a desktop/laptopn with the profiler installed.

 Useful references